ruinabeshima/To-Do-List/README.md

 - Notes are listed on the main page based on their priority.
   Red -> Orange -> Green for increasing priority.
 - Notes shown as a list on the page have the title and a circle showing the priority.
+- Ability to cross out and uncross lists when completed.
 - Info button shows a modal with the description and date when clicked.